Strategy & Network Design

 Large firms, once the default, are now under more pressure than ever to justify cost, independence, and delivery value.
 In this environment, boutique firms like us have found greater traction—not just because we’re smaller, but because we’re specialists.

 We bring deep, operational expertise in supply chain and procurement—not just strategy, but execution.
-We know how to redesign supply chain technology aerchitectures and work with operators to optimise for outcomes - whether that be oriented towards driving service, growth or cost outcomes.
+We know how to redesign supply chain technology architectures and work with operators to optimise for outcomes - whether that be oriented towards driving service, growth or cost outcomes.
 We know what warehouse constraints actually look like on site.
 We know how to navigate and implement change in complex government and commercial environments.

 What’s Becoming Less Valuable in Consulting